 ‘It took them three days by horseback to reach the border.
 Supplies ran low and they could not afford more delays.’

 ‘Shrinking’ time this way is a useful device for avoiding scenes that could make your story’s pace drag.
 Here, telling helps you bend time so that you keep expansive, showing scenes for moments of discovery, tension, conflict or humour.

-3. Balance showing vs telling to add tone and mood
+3. Mix showing and telling to add tone and mood

-You could add a little bit of showing to the telling scene transition above to create a more intricate sense of your characters’ situation at this point.
+What if we add a little bit of showing to the telling scene transition above, to create a more intricate sense of characters’ situation at this point?

 One way you could use additional showing is to create a more challenging landscape, for example:

 ‘It took them three days by horseback to reach the border.
 The going would only get harder now, as dirt roads through grassy fields gave way to a relentless pricking and scratching undergrowth that would only slow their progress.’

 Alternatively, you could add showing to suggest how travelling together is affecting your characters’ relationships:

 ‘It took them three days by horseback to reach the border.
 Judith’s constant frown had deepened by the day, etched deeper still since her and Elizabeth’s disagreement over rations on the second day.’

 In each of these examples, a little bit of showing mixed in with telling makes the transition suggest impending challenges or conflicts.
 Each use aids story or character development.